Spiral order from orientationally correlated random bonds in classical XY models: Introduction

 A single impurity bond does not destroy the ferromagnetic long-range order of the ground state.
 However, it does result in a canting of the classical $XY$ spins in the vicinity of the impurity bond, provided that the local frustration is sufficiently strong, i.e., $|J^{\,}_{\mathrm{imp}}|\geq J^{\,}_{\mathrm{c}}$ for some threshold value $J^{\,}_{\mathrm{c}}>0$.
-Under these conditions the ground state is two-fold degenerate, exhibiting either a clockwise or counter-clockwise sense of the local canting.
+Under these conditions (and with fixed boundary conditions at infinity) the ground state is two-fold degenerate, exhibiting either a clockwise or counter-clockwise sense of the local canting.
 At low concentration we can thus associate a corresponding low-energy Ising degree of freedom to every impurity bond.
-Apart from these discrete degrees of freedom, the background ferromagnet hosts low-energy spin wave excitations.
+Apart from these discrete soft degrees of freedom, the background ferromagnet hosts low-energy spin wave excitations.
 They mediate an effective interaction between the Ising degrees of freedom, which results in an effective classical Ising model with effective two-body interactions of dipolar type.
 Their algebraic decay at large distance is a direct consequence of the gaplessness of the spin waves.
-A similar effective interaction results in any system which spontaneously breaks a continuous symmetry, and thus hosts gapless Goldstone modes mediating algebraic interactions between impurity degrees of freedom.
+A similar effective interaction results in any system that spontaneously breaks a continuous symmetry, and thus hosts gapless Goldstone modes mediating algebraic interactions between impurity degrees of freedom.
+The specific case where the impurity bonds form a Bravais superlattice{,} with a unit cell that is large compared to that of the cubic host lattice $\Lambda${,} is analytically tractable, and for certain classes of superlattices we are able to rigorously establish the presence of spiral order.